-CCSPA’s primary purpose is to raise funds for educational and interpretive programs within our local state parks.
-Funding school group field trips to the Museum of Natural History and the Monarch Butterfly Grove, renovating the historic Spooner Ranch House at Montaña de Oro, and supporting the funds for docent-led hikes, walks, and talks throughout SLO County State Parks are just some examples of our core programs.
-Our Mind Walks lecture series runs January through March, and provides weekly educational opportunities to keep our minds active during the colder months.
-We keep our SeaLife Stewards volunteers in kayaks and outfitted with necessary equipment, and we support citizen scientist data collection along our coast.
+CCSPA’s primary purpose is to raise funds for educational and interpretive programs within our local State Parks.
+Funding school group field trips to three State Park locations, renovating the historic Spooner Ranch House at Montaña de Oro, and supporting the funds for interpreter-led hikes, walks, and talks throughout San Luis Obispo County State Parks are just some examples of our core programs.
+Our Mind Walks Lecture Series runs year-round and provides monthly educational opportunities to keep our minds active even while at home.
+We keep our SeaLife Stewards volunteers in kayaks and outfitted with necessary equipment, and we support community scientist data collection along our coast.

 As the political nature of state programs has evolved over the past few years, so has CCSPA.
 Today, part of CCSPA’s efforts include advocating for California State Parks throughout California to assure the conservation, recreation, and education legacy of California State Parks remains for generations.

 The Central Coast State Parks Association (CCSPA) was originally established as the Natural History Association of San Luis Obispo Coast, Inc. in June 1976.
 In 1996, it was renamed as the Central Coast Natural History Association, and in 2011 was renamed as the Central Coast State Parks Association.